ux3d/c-library-template/README.md

 - **Easy project bootstrap:** Just use this template to start a new C library project.
 - **Cross-platform builds:** Automated CI for Windows, macOS, and Linux.
 - **Google Test integration:** Write tests in C++ using gtest, run them locally or in CI.
+- **vcpkg as a submodule:** No need to install vcpkg globally; it's included in the repository.
 - **vcpkg manifest mode:** Manage dependencies in `vcpkg.json`.
 - **CMake best practices:** Out-of-source builds, install rules, and exportable targets.